singlestore-labs/singlestore-hasura-connector/README.md

 ### Step 2: Configure the connector

-Once you have an initialized supergraph and subgraph, run the initialization command in interactive mode while providing a name for the connector in the prompt:
+After the supergraph and subgraph have been initialized (refer to [Prerequisites](#Prerequisites), run the initialization command in interactive mode.
+Specify a name for the connector in the command.

 ```bash
 ddn connector init <connector-name>  -i
 ```

-#### Step 2.1: Choose the singlestore from the list
+#### Step 2.1: Select the SingleStore connector

+From the list of connectors, select `singlestore`.

-#### Step 2.2: Choose a port for the connector
+#### Step 2.2: Select a port for the connector
-The CLI will ask for a specific port to run the connector on.
-Choose a port that is not already in use or use the default suggested port.
+The CLI prompts you to specify a port for running the connector.
+Either select the default port suggested or choose a port that is not currently in use.

-#### Step 2.3: Provide the env vars for the connector
+#### Step 2.3: Provide the environment variable(s) for the connector

 Specify the connection string used to connect to the SingleStore database using the `SINGLESTORE_URL` variable as a key-value pair in this file.
 The connection string must be in the `mysql://[<username>[:<password>]][@<host>:[<port>]]/[<database>][?<key1>=<value1>[&<key2>=<value2>]]` format.